Chongqing model: Reassessments

 Bo Xilai's political fortunes came to an abrupt end when his police chief, Vice Mayor Wang Lijun, fled to the American consulate in Chengdu hoping to gain political asylum.
 Wang reportedly provided the consulate with information on Bo's alleged misconduct, including his role obstructing investigations into the homicide of British citizen and Bo family associate Neil Heywood.
 In the fallout, Bo was removed as Chongqing party chief in March 2012 and suspended from the politburo in April 2012.
+Reportedly a rival of Xi Jinping for the paramount leadership, the scandal facilitated Xi's rise to power.

 Following the removal of Bo Xilai from his official positions, Chinese leaders began an effort to discredit him.
 On 14 March, Premier Wen Jiabao reprimanded Bo during his annual press conference.
 Wen called the achievements of Chongqing "significant," but the result of "multiple administrations," rather than just Bo himself.
 Wen also made numerous allusions to the damage wrought by the Cultural Revolution—an indirect rebuke of Bo's efforts to revive "red culture".
 Vice Premier Zhang Dejiang was appointed as new Party secretary of Chongqing, where he has ended many policies implemented by his predecessor Bo Xilai that are seen by others as main part of the Chongqing model, such as remove the ban on the local TV channels to play commercial advertisements.
 Zhang even publicly denied the existence of the Chongqing Model during the 18th Party Congress in November 2012.

 Apparently wary of the associations to the Cultural Revolution, a campaign was launched cracking down on expressions of "red culture" that Bo had championed.
 The crypto-Maoist campaign of singing red songs is also likely to be stopped.
 However, other aspects of the Chongqing model—in particular the egalitarian social policies, subsidized education and low-income housing projects—drew grassroots and popular support.
 At least in this regard, the successes of the Chongqing Model are likely to be remembered and studied, according to analyst Wu Zhong.